 The Bogs North Hampton Tall has been a favorite of ours for quite some time.
 With their easy-to-carry handles and sporty look, this model will keep your feet dry and warm in the coldest of rain, snow, and icy rivers.
 With a practical height of 14.5 inches from the ground, the main disappointment is the traction capability.
-If traction is not of incredibly high priority, then these boots genuinely have a lot to give, performing well in many of the other metrics.
-But, if you are looking for something with confidence-inducing traction, we highly recommend our Best Buy winner, the Kamik Heidi.
+If traction is not of high priority, then these boots genuinely have a lot to give, performing well in many of the other metrics.
+If you are looking for something with confidence-inducing traction, we highly recommend our Best Buy winner, the Kamik Heidi.

 Bogs North Hampton Tall - Women's Review

 Compare prices at 3 resellers Pros: Comfortable, soft neoprene shaft, added insulation

 Cons: Poor traction, not as weatherproof as other tall boots

 Compare to Similar Products

 The Bogs North Hampton are remarkable for their handles, added warmth, and overall rugged appeal.
 They excel in the comfort, style, and warmth categories with the unfortunate drawbacks occurring in the weather protection and traction metrics.
 One of the most common user complaints has been that the boot is too warm — something to consider depending on what environment you live in.